-Although in 1890 René Lalique is one of the most important jewelry designers of that period (Art Nouveau) he stops making that style of jewelry.
+Although in 1890 the jewelry designer René Lalique is one of the most important jewelry artists of that period (Art Nouveau) he stops making that style of jewelry.
 His new inspiration sources are flora, animal life, and female features.
 His designs are based on peacocks, dragonflies, flowers, and snakes.

 And he uses different materials.
 No expensive materials and precious stones anymore, but semi-precious stones, glass, leather, and enamel.
 He chooses his material because of its color, shape, and luster.
 The design comes first and the preciousness is not important.

 He is not only a jewelry designer.
 But also a designer of glass, like church windows and the windows of the Orient-Express.
 Or perfume bottles.
 He makes them in a kind of mass production.
 The ‘normal’ people can afford his designs.

 The clients of the jewelry designer René Lalique

 You can expect that the rich and famous of this planet stick to their diamonds and gold jewelry.
 But they love the jewelry of this jewelry designer.
 Although the material is not that expensive, his signature on the jewelry is.
 His jewelry is very expensive when you want to buy it at an auction at Christie’s or Sotheby’s.

 Even the Dutch Queen Juliana asked the jewelry designer Lalique to design lamps for their palace.
 And she has to wait for about two years.
 He has no time to accomplish the lamps immediately, not even for a Dutch queen.